Code-Institute-Solutions/churnometer/README.md

 - The model success metrics are
 	- at least 0.45 for the average silhouette score
 	- The ML model is considered a failure if the model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
 - The output is defined as an additional column appended to the dataset.
 This column represents the cluster's suggestions.
-It is a categorical and nominal variable, represented by numbers, starting at 0.
+It is a categorical and nominal variable represented by numbers starting at 0.
 - Heuristics: Currently, there is no approach to grouping similar customers
 - The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	- Train data - features: all variables, but customerID, TotalCharges, Churn, and tenure